 Diabetic retinopathy is a disease of the retina caused by diabetes mellitus.
 In diabetes mellitus, the body is unable to metabolize sugar in the body.
 High blood sugar levels affect the tiny blood vessels to the retina by causing them to either become blocked or leaky.
 The result in the retina is leakage of fluid and protein, and ischemia due to insufficient oxygen and blood.
-Diabetic retinopathy is the fifth commonest cause
+Diabetic retinopathy is the fifth commonest cause of blindness worldwide.

 (Image adapted from the internet)